 You and I are those books...those stories.
 Jesus continues to do miraculous things in our lives every day (small and enormous) so that we might have new stories to tell about His great Love.
 So take some time to praise the Author of it all today.

-the stories of God never cease to whisk me away while simultaneously opening my eyes to things I've never seen before.
+I haven't been a little girl for some time now, but the stories of God never cease to whisk me away while simultaneously opening my eyes to things I've never seen before.
 Those of you who know me know that I love books...ok adore books, but there's only one that's changed my life.
 I hope that one day its power and beauty will change yours too.

 Tuesday, November 4, 2008